scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         undocumented in case anyone has been mislead by my previous documentation.
     -   Add new python stuff to provide access to spiros.
-         The fontforge module has a new method -- hasSpiro() which returns whether we've got access to libspiro or not.
+         The websharpstudios module has a new method -- hasSpiro() which returns whether we've got access to libspiro or not.
          The module also has a bunch of numeric constants defined spiroG4, spiroG2, etc. for use in the